pkra/peterkrautzberger.org/src/posts/2022/2022-print-equation-layout.md

 ### even mildly complex print equation layout is simply a bad type of content.

-Find better ways to communicate better.
+Find better ways, communicate better.
 You don't need to go all "Kill math" about it.
 But for crying out loud experiment, be creative.
 Or at the very least copy creative people.

-There are soooo many good people out there experimenting -- just check math teachers on twitter and you'll find wondersome and wonderful experimentation.
+There are soooo many good people out there experimenting -- just check math teachers on twitter and you'll find wondersome and wonderful experimentation - shout out to [Fawn's visual patterns](https://www.visualpatterns.org/)!

 Think about responsive arrangements of your equation layout.
 Think about animations of equation content.
 Think about mixing imagery with complex text content and only a touch of equation layout.
 Think about scrollytelling techniques.
 Think about using something else instead.
 And fail!
 Fail again!
 Fail well!
 Fail at failing until you fail to fail.